hash-an/calculum-contracts/README.md

 - Gas Cost improvement
 - Integration with Trader Bot, API in the Unit-Test

-v2 changes include:

-- "Fair module", where the performance fee only apply if the user have a positive balance in your investment

 ## Getting Started

 First, install the dependencies with yarn: